reselbob/simplegps/README.md

 ## Monitoring GPS behavior

+The easiest way to monitor GPS acitivity it to watch the log file `/logs/app.log` by executing the following command from with the working director of this project like so:

+`sudo chmod u+x ./logs/app.log`

+then call:

+`watch ./logs/app.log`

 ## Fast Troubleshooting

 Sometimes you might have to expicitly configure GPSD to read the correct device.

 I had to do this once or twice.
 In my case, I had to tell GPSD exactly which device to use, which on my machine was at `/dev/ttyACM1`.

 First, I had to stop GPSD dead in its tracks.
-To do this I exected the following command:
+To do this I executed the following command:

 `sudo killall gpsd`